 What are Koi Ponds?

-Koi Ponds can be thought of as “Swimming Pools for Koi.”.
+Koi Ponds can be thought of as "Swimming Pools for Koi" or simply big fish tanks.
 There are no rocks, gravel, or aquatic plants in the pond that could potentially harm the Koi.
-The Koi Pond is constructed with “straight down sides” to prevent any predators from walking into the pond and trying to make a meal out of the Koi.
+The Koi Pond is constructed with straight down sides (no steps) to prevent any predators from walking into the pond and trying to make a meal out of the Koi.

-A Koi Pond is not a “landscape” item like water garden ponds or Hybrid Ponds™, but more of a pool specifically designed for keeping Koi.
+A Koi Pond is not a "landscape" item like Water Garden Ponds, Hybrid Ponds™, or CrossOver Ponds™, but more of a pool or big fish tank specifically designed for keeping Koi.

-Koi Ponds are biologically, and micro filtered, with super efficient, Easy to Clean HydroBead Vortex™ filters, along with HydroClean™ pond skimmer, bottom drain, and HydroSieve™ bottom drain pre-filtered performing the mechanical filtering duties.
+Koi Ponds are biologically and micro filtered with super efficient, Easy to Clean HydroBead Vortex™ filters, along with HydroClean™ pond skimmers, bottom drains, and HydroSieve™ bottom drain pre-filters performing the mechanical filtering duties.

 Oxygen for the Koi Pond is provided by an aeration system, and the water is pumped with an external pump.
 No high voltage electrical devices are in the water.

 Koi Ponds are not considered "landscape features" like Water Garden Ponds, Hybrid Ponds™ or CrossOver Ponds™.
 Instead, the Koi Pond is a more "formal" structure within the landscape like a swimming pool.
 Koi Ponds can be built completely underground like other ponds or they can be made partially underground and partially above ground.